 UNEP and DFFE is, therefore, seeking the services of a national consultant to act as a project coordinator and to provide required information to be used in development of the project document and CEO endorsement request.

 2. SCOPE OF WORK, RESPONSIBILITIES AND DESCRIPTION OF THE PROPOSED ANALYTICAL WORK

-The overall aim of this assignment is to provide required information pertaining to gender and social safeguards to be used in development of the project document and CEO endorsement request as described in section C below.
+The overall purpose of the consultancy is to coordinate the PPG work of this project and development of the project document and CEO endorsement request.